-Tra Publishing talks with Doug Meyer, a conceptual artist and designer based in New York City, whose portraitures of creative figures pay homage to early victims of AIDS and AIDS-related illnesses and are the subject of Heroes: A Tribute.
-We discuss what was the impetus for the book and the importance of remembering these creative figures.
+Tra Publishing talks with Doug Meyer, a conceptual artist and designer based in New York City, whose book Heroes: A Tribute celebrates the lives of prominent creative figures lost to AIDS and AIDS-related illnesses in the early years of the epidemic.
+We discuss the impetus for the book and the importance of remembering these creative figures.

-Heroes: A Tribute pays homage to fifty brilliant creative figures who were early victims of AIDS and AIDS-related illnesses.
-Through portraiture, artist Doug Meyer celebrates the lives and accomplishments of pioneers from the worlds of art, design, film, and dance—people such as Robert Mapplethorpe, Keith Haring, Rudolph Nureyev, Freddie Mercury, Rock Hudson, John Duka, Tina Chow, Klaus Nomi, Halston, and Angelo Donghia.
-In addition to honoring the individuals portrayed, Meyer hopes to highlight their contributions for younger generations.
+Through mixed-media portraits, Meyer celebrates the lives and accomplishments of forty-nine pioneers from the worlds of art, design, film, and dance—people such as Robert Mapplethorpe, Keith Haring, Rudolph Nureyev, Freddie Mercury, Rock Hudson, John Duka, Tina Chow, Klaus Nomi, Halston, and Angelo Donghia.
+In addition to honoring the individuals portrayed, Meyer hopes with his book to highlight their contributions for younger generations.

-Doug Meyer is a conceptual artist and designer based in New York City, with work that ranges from creating site-specific spaces to curating museum exhibitions.
-His recent work focuses on three-dimensional art pieces, including the heroes’ portraits, and his ongoing Cameos series.
+Meyer's work ranges from creating site-specific spaces to curating museum exhibitions.
+His recent work focuses on three-dimensional art pieces, including the heroes’ portraits and his ongoing Cameos series.
 He has created collections of fabric, wallpaper, rugs, lighting,and tiles with his brother, fashion designer Gene Meyer.

 What was the genesis of Heroes: A Tribute?

-There are 50 heroes, each different.
+Eventually you expanded it to 49 heroes, and each portrait is different in terms of style and materials.
 What were your artistic intentions and what media did you use?

-My initial goal at the time was to honor those creative souls whose contributions were profound and whose deaths were so untimely.
-I had hoped not just to pay homage to people I admired, but also to reintroduce them to the attention of younger creatives and others who had not had the opportunity to know them or their work.
+My initial goal was to honor those creative souls whose contributions were so profound and whose deaths were so untimely.
+I had hoped not just to pay homage to people I admired, but also to bring them to the attention of younger creatives and others who had not had the opportunity to know them or their work.

 What was your career path after college?

 After Parsons, I took a hiatus from the actual making of art.
 Instead I started working for various art dealers in New York, especially Holly Solomon, who was a mentor to me.
 She was one of the big art dealers in SoHo in the ‘70s, ‘80s, and ‘90s and had been one of Andy Warhol’s muses in the 1960s.
-Holly really taught me a lot about collecting art and also that art can be something you live in.
+Holly taught me a lot about collecting art and also that art can be something you live in.
 When I first went to her apartment, I realized that as an artist, I could create these livable installations, which really affected how I worked for the next 15 years or more, creating site-specific installations and room interiors.
-Since then, I’ve gone on to a fairly broad career — from designing rugs, tiles, textiles and more to painting and sculpture and art installations to interior design — but it all stems from my desire to have art permeate all that I do.
-The Heroes tour was shown in three cities – at Liz O’Brien in New York (as well as the original showing at DIFFA), NisiB in Miami, and Dragonette Ltd in Los Angeles.
+Since then, I’ve gone on to a fairly broad career — from designing rugs, tiles, textiles, and more to painting and sculpture and art installations to interior design — but it all stems from my desire to have art permeate all that I do.